In the process of making the decision of whether to have a tracheostomy tube placed you may

 safely because it reduces the movement of the valve that closes over the airway during

-another much smaller one that allows suctioning of the area just above the cuff.
-This allows above the
+lungs and another much smaller one that allows suctioning of the area just above the cuff.
+This

-normal route up and through the vocal cords.
+travel the normal route up and through the vocal cords.
 This allows the person to speak.
-Fenestrated trachs can

 Speaking with a Trach

-If you can talk with the cuff open, you will find that adding about 5 of PEEP (Positive End Expiratory
+vocal cords.
+If you can talk with the cuff open, you will find that adding about 5 of PEEP

-cords.
-These valves also require that the cuff be deflated during use so may need volume setting
+vocal cords.
+These valves also require that the cuff be deflated during use so may need volume

-to pass over the vocal cords.
-Because they require an external source of air they are less convenient,
+lungs, to pass over the vocal cords.
+Because they require an external source of air they are

-but for anyone whose breathing can't tolerate any air loss from the lungs, these are an
+less convenient, but for anyone whose breathing can't tolerate any air loss from the lungs,